MartinCHarvey/MCH_Delphi_Software/README.md

 Most recent (2024) development is in Common/MemDB: SQL query engine, and a "lightweight locking" mode for parallel availability.

+Parsing code does not handle recent HTML as well as I had hoped.
+Needs changes for optional parsing of scripts where HTML indicates length, error recovery needs an overhaul.

+# Summary of contents.

 Files / Folders:

 - KnowComment: A Delphi client for Instagram (and eventually Twitter too, but needs a few fixes).